giannilmbd/dynare/doc/manual/source/running-dynare.rst

                // --+ options: savemacro, json=compute +--

-    and then dynare called without passing options on the command line:
+    and then call Dynare without passing options on the command line:

             .. code-block:: matlab